NoamGoren/yoti-sdk-backend-test/README.md

 ```
 Run the project in one of the 2 ways:

-1) Run the predefined jar
 ```javascript
 java -jar ~/yoti-sdk-backend-test/yoti-sdk.jar
 ```

-2) cd into the cloned project and run the following command
 ```javascript
 mvn clean install spring-boot:run
 ```